The-AI-Alliance/open-trusted-data-initiative/docs/dataset-requirements.markdown

 All of the fields apply to synthesized data as well as _real_ data, but of course details will be different.

-> **NOTE:** In the tables that follow, many of the fields appear in both the Hugging Face dataset card template and the Data Provenance Standard, but use different names.
+> **NOTE:** In the tables that follow, many of the fields appear in both the Hugging Face dataset card template and the Data Provenance Standard, but different names are used.
 We ask you to use the Hugging Face names for consistency and convenience.
 When unique DPS fields are specified below, we convert their names to lowercase and use underscores as separators, for consistency.

 ### YAML Metadata Block